Seteco/Somorrostro/Installation.md

 The `kickstart.sh` script passes all its parameters to `netdata-installer.sh`, so you can add more parameters to change the installation directory, enable/disable plugins, etc (check below).

+For automated installs, append a space + `--dont-wait` to the command line.

 ### x86_64 pre-built binary for any Linux

 You can install a pre-compiled static binary of netdata for any Intel/AMD 64bit Linux system (even those that don't have a package manager, like CoreOS, CirrOS, busybox systems, etc).
 You can also use these packages on systems with broken or unsupported package managers.